Pudding2159/Bagging-Algorithm-for-Neural-Networks/README.md

 This program provides an interactive interface in which the user can select preferred method of generating sample bags, also known as bootstrap samples.
-There are methods for <font color="red">small bags, small bags without repetition, disjunctive distributions, and disjunctive bags</font>
+There are methods for <font color="red">small bags, small bags without repeats, disjunctive distributions, and disjunctive bags</font>
 .
 After the user selects an option, the program proceeds to generate bag